DV

 Strategy & risk

-SHY tracks ICE U.S. Treasury 1-3 Year Bond Index with a basket approach, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.
-Beta is 0.23 for SHY and -0.02 for USFR, indicating USFR is less volatile relative to the market.
+SHY tracks ICE U.S. Treasury 1-3 Year Bond Index, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.
+Beta is 0.22 for SHY and -0.02 for USFR, making USFR the less volatile of the two by this measure.

 USFR beta-0.02